julianrubisch/better-stimulus/integrating-libraries/lifecycle.md

 {: .border-green }

 ### Rationale
-Using Stimulus lifecycle events allows you to make most Javascript libraries compatible with Turbolinks without additional effort.
+Using Stimulus lifecycle events allows you to make most Javascript libraries compatible with Turbo without additional effort.
 You can use the `connect` lifecycle event to setup the instance and the `disconnect` event to teardown.

 Stimulus creates separate instances automatically which also saves you from maintaining an array of active instances that need to be torn down later.